See also the HTML Standard FAQ.

 That said, we do sometimes remove things from the platform!
 This is usually a very tricky effort, involving the coordination among multiple implementations and extensive telemetry to quantify how many web pages would have their behavior changed.
 But when the feature is sufficiently insecure, harmful to users, or is used very rarely, this can be done.
 And once implementers have agreed to remove the feature from their browsers, we can work together to remove it from the standard.

 keygen elements.
-An
+An in-progress

 The process is rather informal, but basically boils down to this: